josh777-ops/Projects/README.md

 ## 📜 License

-This project was developed for educational purposes as part of the HyperionDev Software Engineering Bootcamp Capstone Project.
+This project was developed for educational purposes as part of the HyperionDev Data Science Bootcamp Capstone Project.

 ---